Ibenrm/LoginSecurity/README.md

 - You cannot move if you are not logged in || FREZEE
 - There is a delay when the password changes || COOLDOWN
 - There is a delay when the password remove || COOLDOWN
+- You cannot use command if you are not logged in or register || CANCEL COMMANDS

 # Commands
 - /login (password)